ankschoubey/old-blog/_posts/2020-07-27-writing-process.md

    - just **write something and publish**.
 6. The next day or a few days later, wake up and see an awfully written post.
 7. **Fear the reputation damage** inflicted by 😑:
-   1. Grammar wrong
+   1. Wrong grammar
-   2. Words wrong
+   2. Wrong words
-   3. Sentences wrong
+   3. Wrong sentences
-   4. Paragraphs not ordered properly.
+   4. Paragraphs not ordered properly
 8. Fix it.
 9. A few days later,
    1. Do a Grammarly pass.